Responsible Management of a Critical Resource

 Chevron recognizes the value of fresh water as a fundamental social, environmental and economic resource.
-As a global company, we know that access to sufficient sources of water is essential for the communities where we operate as well as to our business.
-Our ability to produce energy around the world is dependent upon our ability to access sufficient sources of water, including fresh water and water of lower quality, such as recycled waste water.
-As users of this critical natural resource, we must manage it for the good of society, ecosystems and industry, which includes improving our water use efficiency and continued focus on water-related social and environmental impacts.
+As a global company, we know that access to sufficient sources of water, including fresh water and water of lower quality, is essential for the communities where we operate as well as for our ability to produce energy around the world.
+As users of this critical natural resource, we must manage it responsibly.
+This includes improving our water use efficiency and continuing our focus on managing water-related social and environmental impacts.

 - Continually improve environmental performance and reduce impacts from our operations.

-- Conserve our use of fresh water in fresh water-constrained areas by reusing, reducing, and/or recycling water.
+- Conserve our use of freshwater in freshwater-constrained areas by reusing, reducing, and recycling water.

 Kern County, California

-In April 2011, our refinery in Richmond, California, was named Recycled Water Customer of the Year by the WaterReuse Association, a nonprofit organization focused on sustainable water issues.
-The award honored the refinery's work on the Richmond Advanced Recycled Expansion (RARE) Water project, a joint effort with the East Bay Municipal Utility District.
-The RARE facility recycles municipal wastewater into steam used in refinery operations, thereby freeing up 3.5 million gallons of fresh water per day for public use.
+In April 2011, our refinery in Richmond, California, was named Recycled Water Customer of the Year by the WaterReuse Association, a nonprofit organization focused on sustainable-water issues.
+The award honored the refinery's work on the Richmond Advanced Recycled Expansion (RARE) Water Project, a joint effort with the East Bay Municipal Utility District.
+The RARE Water Project facility recycles municipal wastewater into steam used in refinery operations, thereby freeing up 3.5 million gallons of fresh water per day for public use.